Compare Rates and Save on Life Insurance

 DO YOU STILL NEED LIFE INSURANCE IF YOU HAVE A 401(K)?

-Both life insurance and 401(k) offer advantages.
+Both life insurance and a 401(k) offer advantages.
 That’s why many find it difficult to choose one over the other.
-But choosing life insurance vs. 401(k) isn’t always necessary.
+But choosing between life insurance or a 401(k) isn’t always necessary.

 Buying life insurance alongside having a 401(k) can help you maximize the benefits and create a more solid wealth strategy.
 A permanent life insurance policy can give you access to cash value that you can use for various purposes.
-That can be a great addition to your retirement nest egg that you accumulate in your 401(k).
+That can be a great addition to your retirement nest egg accumulated in your 401(k).

-Comparison of Contributions for 401(k) vs. Life Insurance
+Comparison of Contributions for 401(k) Plans vs. Life Insurance

 The death benefit is the amount beneficiaries receive when the policyholder dies.
 Cash value is the savings component of a permanent life insurance policy, such as whole life and universal life.
 It’s invested and may earn interest.
-It can be accessed after a certain amount of time.
+You can access it after a certain amount of time.

 Read below to see how life insurance and 401(k) rates compare.